kris96tian/dsa_cpp/RNA_Structure/README.md

 This implementation of the Nussinov algorithm is based on the description in the following paper:

 Nussinov, R., & Jacobson, J. W. (1980).
 Fast folding of RNA sequences into secondary structures.
 Nucleic acids research, 8(20), 4877-4888.

-I hope this readme.md file is helpful!
-Let me know if you have any further questions or if there's anything else I can do to help.